christopherobin/mage/lib/panopticon/README.md

 This interval is returned so that there may be multiple panoptica running.
 The interval is effectively an identifier.

+## Panoptica
+Multiple instances of Panopticon may be instantiated.
+The motivation for this is sampling over different intervals concurrently.
+Internally Panopticon keeps track of instances with ids counting up from zero.
+To ensure consistency panoptica must be instantiated in the same order, meaning that you should avoid instantiating Panoptica in separate asynchronous functions with indefinite execution order.
+Try to keep them in a synchronous group.

+If a worker goes down, you may safely restart it.
+New Panoptica instances catch up to the current interval and report to the master as normal.

 ## Points to note

 The node.js implementation of setTimeout is buggy.
 The resulting timeout can